CapTen101/VLC-docs/settings/preferences.rst

 Preference sections
 *******************

+Interface - Choosing and configuring the alternate interfaces.
 Audio - Allows you to choose the type audio to play through which channels.
 Video - An option to choose which video to play through which channels.
+Subtitles/OSD -
 Input / Codecs - How to interpret the video file/stream.
-Stream output - Setting up a specific type of output.
-Playlist - Managing a short list of files for easy and quick access.
-Interface - Choosing and configuring the alternate interfaces.
+Hotkeys -